-Your body needs carbohydrates as a source of fuel.
-If you don’t eat enough carbs, your body will use stored energy (muscle or fat cells).
+Your body needs carbohydrates as a source of fuel (energy).
+If you don’t eat enough carbs, your body will use stored energy from muscle or fat cells to fuel itself.
 In low-carb diets, only 15% to 20% of energy (calories) comes from carbohydrates.
-It means that the other 75% to 80% of energy must come from proteins and fats.
+This means that the other 75% to 80% of energy must come from proteins and fats.
 On a diet like this, you would be eating more fat and protein than usual, which may not be the healthiest way to eat long term.
-Low-carb diets can be high in unhealthy saturated fat (found in meat, whole milk, eggs, cheese, butter, and ice cream).
-Also, digesting protein takes calcium from the body and requires extra work by kidneys, so some health care professionals are concerned about possible long-term risks of a high-protein diet/low-carb diet.
+Low-carb diets can be high in unhealthy saturated fat (found in meat, whole milk, cheese, butter, and ice cream).
+Also, digesting protein uses stored calcium from the body and requires extra work by the kidneys.
+This is especially important if you are an adolescent and growing as your bones need adequate amounts of calcium to form properly and be strong.
+Some health care professionals are concerned about possible long-term risks of a high-protein diet/low-carb diet.

 Do low-carb diets work?

 A low-carb diet may help some people lose weight quickly because it limits their food choices so much that they end up eating less.
 Keep in mind that this weight loss happens because they’re eating less food, not because they’re avoiding carbs.
-Remember, it’s very easy to gain it back when this diet is stopped.
-Instead of eliminating carbs, try reducing portion sizes and choosing high-fiber carbohydrates such as whole grains, beans, fruits, and veggies instead of refined carbs such as white bread, white rice, candy, chips, or cookies most of the time.
+Research has shown that low-carb diets are no more effective in promoting long term weight loss compared to other types of diets.
+Instead of avoiding carbs altogether, try reducing portion sizes and choosing high-fiber carbohydrates such as whole grains, beans, fruits, and veggies instead of refined carbs such as white bread, white rice, candy, chips, or cookies most of the time.

 What’s the difference between carbohydrates and gluten?

 You’ve probably seen some advertisements for “gluten-free” foods and wondered if these are healthy and if they’re different from “low-carb” foods.
 Gluten is a protein found in wheat, rye, and barley (which are food forms of carbohydrate).
-Some people have a disease that makes gluten harmful to their digestive system.
-People with Celiac disease must eat gluten-free foods, but they need just as many much carbohydrates in their diet as someone without the disease.
+Some people have a disease, called Celiac disease, which makes gluten harmful to their digestive system.
+Other individuals have a diagnosed gluten intolerance that prevents them from digesting gluten appropriately.
+People with Celiac disease and those who have a diagnosed gluten intolerance must eat gluten-free foods, but they need just as many much carbohydrates in their diet as someone without the disease.
 They can get the carbohydrates their body needs by eating carbohydrate-rich foods such as corn, potatoes, rice, and vegetables.
-Eating a product marked “gluten-free” doesn’t mean that it has any less carbohydrate than a similar product; it’s just made with ingredients that don’t come from wheat.
+Eating a product marked “gluten-free” doesn’t mean that it has any less carbohydrate or is any healthier than a similar product; it’s just made with ingredients that don’t come from wheat.

 What does “low glycemic index” mean?

 Glycemic index is a number used to describe how a food affects blood sugar-the higher a food raises blood sugar, the higher the glycemic index.
-High-fiber complex carbs such as whole-wheat bread have a lower glycemic index than simple carbs or refined complex carbs such as white bread.
+For example, high-fiber complex carbs such as whole-wheat bread have a lower glycemic index than simple carbs or refined complex carbs such as white bread.

 Combining a carbohydrate food with another food can also lower the glycemic index because it allows your body to absorb the carbohydrate more slowly.
-For example, if you add peanut butter (protein) to toast (carbohydrate), your blood sugar will go up more slowly than if you had eaten the toast alone.
+For example, if you add peanut butter (protein) to toast (carbohydrate), your blood sugar will increase more gradually than if you had eaten the toast alone.

 What is the healthiest way to eat?